 In this course, developing skills necessary for working in word processing centers or individual computers is emphasized as to the business vocabulary and language arts necessary for the improvement of business documents such as letters, memoranda, and reports.
-Spring, alternate even years.
+Offered on demand.